-Name of Project/Program : Dream Big Club, Ga arfield Campus p Date: 5-30-24 Applicant's Name: Aarin Edwards GCC Position: Acting Associate Dean Department: Student Services E-mail: aedwards@glendale.edu Phone X5846 Please check which catego Arts & Culture ory best describes your pro Athletics & Fitness oject: Career & Work Training College Operations & Facilities Humanities/Social Sciences Science & Technology Other Amount requested: \$ 13 998.75 Please attach a one- to two-page typed request that provides a comprehensive summary of your project/program and establishes the need.
+Name of Project/Program: Dream Big Club, Verdugo Campus Date: 5-30-24 Applicant's Name: Aarin Edwards GCC Position: Acting Associate Dean Department: Student Services E-mail: aedwards@glendale.edu Phone X5846 Please check which category best describes your project: Arts & Culture Athletics & Fitness Training College Operations & Facilities Humanities/Social Science & Other Sciences Technology Amount requested: \$ 8,600 Please attach a one- to two-page typed request that provides a comprehensive summary of your project/program and establishes the need.
 Please include the following: What do you propose to do?
 Who will be involved in the project/program?
 What are the benefits of this project/program to the students, college, and the community?
 How does this project/program support the College's Institutional Strategic Plan?
 Timeline for the project/program.
 How do you propose to use the funds requested?
 Please include specific budget information.
 Please list any other sources of funding you have applied for and include dollar amounts if already awarded.
 How will the Foundation's support be recognized?
 How do you plan to evaluate this project's success?
 If your project/program is successful, how will it inform your practice moving forward?
-Please email this completed and signed form along with your proposal to zjacobs@glendale.edu Submission Deadline - Thursday, May 30, 2024 by 5:00 PM PST Your signature indicates approval of this request to the Glendale College Foundation Applicant's signature Chair or Department Head Signature Print name of Chair or Department Head Grant Review Committee comments and/or recommendations: This grant was denied/approved on The amount awarded is \$ ima Brant was demed ap 510VCU 011 The amount awar ~~ y
+Please email this completed and signed form along with your proposal to zjacobs@glendale.edu Submission Deadline - Thursday, May 30, 2024 by 5:00 PM PST Applicant's signature Chair or Department Head Signature Print name of Chair or Department Head Grant Review Committee comments and/or recommendations: This grant was denied/approved on The amount awarded is \$

-The Dream Big Club, Garfield Campus
+The Dream Big Club, Verdugo Campus